 The Spring Swing

-As warmth spills through the bedroom’s east-facing window, I stretch my arms overhead and let the light find me.
+Warmth spills through the east-facing window, and I let the light find me.

 Spring, finally.

-I’m pulled outside before I can think twice.
+I follow my feet outside.
 My fingers, freed from their gloves, reunite with the dewy air.
-I turn my face to the sun, allowing my cheeks to luxuriate in Her kiss.
+I turn to the Sun, allowing my cheeks to luxuriate in Her kiss.
 The Earth and I exhale together.

-Delicate, amethyst blooms contrast the muted winter landscape.
-I have to bend down to identify these modest gems as crocus.
-I didn’t grow up around them, but they immediately feel like old friends who eagerly welcome me to the next season.
+An amethyst glow contrasts the muted winter landscape.
+I have to bend down to identify the modest gems as Crocus.
+I didn’t grow up around them, but they immediately feel like old friends who are here to welcome me into the next season.

-I instinctively trust their purple path deeper into the woods.
+I trust their purple path deeper into the woods.

 There, I find silvery, furry buds on bare branches begging to emerge.
 Pussy Willow.
 Another harbinger of spring that I just know will open slowly over the next few weeks.